OBOAcademy/obook/docs/reference/base-specification.md

 - An assertion of the form `ObjectPropertyRange(?y, ?x)` (where `?x` is the range of an object property `?y`)
 - A GCI axiom of the form `SomeValuesFrom(?object_property, ?x) rdfs:subClassOf ?y`
 - A GCI axiom of the form `?y rdfs:subClassOf SomeValuesFrom(?object_property, ?x)`
+- A GCI axiom of the form `SomeValuesFrom(?x, ?y) rdfs:subClassOf ?z`

 <a id="no-modification"></a>